Key Takeaways

 At Rula, our diverse provider network includes therapists and psychiatric providers with a wide range of specialties.
 So no matter the mental health issue you’re facing, we can help you find the right provider for your needs.

-In just a few minutes, you can use our therapist-matching program to find a therapist who takes your insurance and schedule your first appointment as soon as this week.
+In just a few minutes, you can use our therapist-matching program to find a therapist who takes your insurance and schedule your first appointment as soon as tomorrow.